underscoreio/shapeless-guide/src/pages/generic/type-classes.md

   }
 ```

-When all the parameters to an `implicit def` are themselves marked as `implicit`,
+When all the parameters to an `implicit def`
+are themselves marked as `implicit`,
-the compiler can use it as a *derivation rule* to create instances from other instances.
+the compiler can use it as a *resolution rule*
+to create instances from other instances.
-For example, if we call `writeCsv` and pass in a `List[(Employee, IceCream)]`,
+For example, if we call `writeCsv`
+and pass in a `List[(Employee, IceCream)]`,
-the compiler is able to combine `pairEncoder`, `employeeEncoder`, and `iceCreamEncoder`
+the compiler is able to combine
+`pairEncoder`, `employeeEncoder`, and `iceCreamEncoder`
 to produce the required `CsvEncoder[(Employee, IceCream)]`:

 ```tut:book
 writeCsv(employees zip iceCreams)
 ```

-Given a set of rules encoded as `implicit vals` and `implicit defs`,
+Given a set of rules
+encoded as `implicit vals` and `implicit defs`,
 the compiler is capable of *searching* for
 combinations to give it the required instances.
-This behaviour, known as "implicit derivation",
+This behaviour, known as "implicit resolution",
 is what makes the type class pattern so powerful.

-Traditionally the only limitation to has been ADTs.
+Traditionally the only limitation to this has been ADTs.
-The compiler can't pick apart the types of case classes and sealed traits,
+The compiler can't pull apart
+the types of case classes and sealed traits,
-so developers have always had to define instances for ADTs by hand.
+so we have always had to define instances for ADTs by hand.
 Shapeless' generic representations change all of this,
 allowing us to derive instances for any ADT for free.